Xavier577/nipro/readMe.md

 # Installs

-If you have pipenv installed, in the root directory
+If you have pipenv installed, in the root directory follow the steps below:
->Run
+>To install packages in pipfile run
 ```
-pipenv install (to install packages in pipfile)
+pipenv install
 ```
->Run
+>To save changes and run server
 ```
 python manage.py makemigrations